Create Your Event Book a Demo Sign in

 A more complete list of costs with an Excel template is available in the Conference budget template article.

 The second step is to calculate the expected revenue from sources that exclude the conference registration fees.
-There are two main sources for this, detailed below.
+There are a few sources for this, detailed below.

 Approaching potential sponsors early on in your planning process will help give you a reasonable estimate on the amount of sponsorship revenue you can expect, which is an important piece of information needed to set your registration fees.

 If this isn’t the first year you’ve hosted this event, like an annual conference, there may potentially be funds remaining from last year that have not yet been spent.
-These can contribute to the revenue section of your conference budget and help offset some of the new expenses you incur if you are switching formats or adding an additional format to create a hybrid event.
+These can contribute to the revenue section of your conference budget and help offset some of the new expenses.

 Second, the number of attendees in each category will be unknown until registration ends.
-Some events do a survey or preregistration to know how many want to participate in person and virtually.
+Some events do a survey or preregistration to know how many want to participate in each category.

 Third, the financial goals of your committee should be considered.
-Are you attempting to make a profit from this event?
-Is your goal simply to break even?
-Aiming to generate some extra funds is always a good idea – this will help cover unexpected expenses, and it can always be passed along to next year to cover expenses.
+Are you attempting to make a profit or simply to break even?

-There’s also a few marketing tactics you can use to boost registrations that would have an impact on the registration rates.
+A few marketing tactics can boost registrations and impact the registration rates.

 • Early bird discount: You can discount the price of tickets for people who register sooner than most.